microbiome/microbiome/vignettes/vignette.md

 The [microbiome R package](http://microbiome.github.io/microbiome) facilitates exploration and analysis of microbiome profiling data, in particular 16S taxonomic profiling.

-Here we provide a brief overview of the package functionality with example data sets from published gut microbiome profiling studies [@lahti14natcomm, @Lahti13provasI,
+This vignette provides a brief overview with example data sets from published microbiome profiling studies [@lahti14natcomm, @Lahti13provasI, @OKeefe15].
-@OKeefe15].
 A more comprehensive tutorial is available [on-line](http://microbiome.github.io/microbiome).

 Tools are provided for the manipulation, statistical analysis, and